AbdullahAli/node-stream-to-mongo-db/README.md

     **[ OPTIONAL [ default : `1` ] - Integer ]**

-    the number of documents consumed from the read stream before writing to mongodb
+    The number of documents consumed from the read stream before writing to mongodb

-    this option defaults to `1`, i.e: stream to mongo as you consume the read stream
+    This option defaults to `1`, i.e: write every object individually to mongoDB as it is received.
+This default is ideal if want to ensure every object is written as soon as possible without the possibility of losing any objects if the MongoDB connection is interrupted.

+    However, in most cases, this is unnecessary, since writing every object individually will incur an additional I/O cost.
+You can change this option to, say `100`, which will batch these writes in 100's; allowing you to consume the stream must faster.

     eg: `100`